gszypko/spruce/README.md

 Compiling in this way will generate a directory named `obj` to contain the object (`.o`) file for each source file, with an additional subdirectory `obj/.deps` to contain the dependency (`.d`) files that are generated automatically on compilation.
 This should allow for more efficient recompiling by only recompiling the source files that have changed, then linking with the older, but still up-to-date, object files. `make clean` will delete the executable and clear out the `obj` directory to allow for a clean slate, in case any issues arise.

 # Running
-`mhdtoy` can be run in two different modes, depending on the method used to specify the initial state of the simulation run.
+`SPRUCE` can be run in two different modes, depending on the method used to specify the initial state of the simulation run.

 The resulting simulation will be output as a time series to the file `mhd.out` in the run's output directory.
 Other files written to the output directory are:
 - `init.state`: contains the full initial state of the system; if an `init.state` in the output directory was used to initialize the run, it will not be overwritten; otherwise, an existing `init.state` in the output directory will be overwritten by the initial state from a command-line-specified one.